Towards a theory of how the structure of language is acquired by deep neural networks: Details of the experiments

-The architectures trained on the tiny-Shakespeare dataset have the same structure as BERT~\cite{devlin2019bert}.
-With respect to the multi-layer self-attention of the previous section, they include additional token-wise two-layer perceptions (MLPs) after each self-attention layer, together with layer normalization operations before the attention layer and the MLP and residual connections.
-The training procedure is the same as for multi-layer self-attention.
+The architectures trained on real text data have the same structure as BERT~\cite{devlin2019bert}, that is they include additional token-wise two-layer perceptions (MLPs) after each self-attention layer, together with layer normalization operations before the attention layer and the MLP and residual connections.
+The training procedure is the same as above.

-For this dataset, we set the number of heads to $n_h\,{=}\,8$, the embedding dimension to $d_e\,{=}\,256\,{=}\,32\times n_h$, the size of the MLP hidden layer to $1024\,{=}\,4 d_e$, and the number of layers to $3$.
-Increasing the number of layers or the number of heads does not affect the results presented in this paper.
+For tiny-Shakespeare, we set the number of heads to $n_h\,{=}\,8$, the embedding dimension to $d_e\,{=}\,256$, the size of the MLP hidden layer to $4 d_e$, and the number of layers to $3$.
+For WikiText-103, we set $n_h\,{=}\,8$, $d_e\,{=}\,512$, and the number of layers to $6$.
+Increasing the number of layers or the number of heads does not affect the results presented in the paper.